 Decumano is a great spot to grab a local beer or affordable spritz, soak up the atmosphere and watch the chaotic masterpiece that is life in central Naples unfold in front of you.
 We didn’t try the food, but it didn’t look great for the price.

-While Centro Storico is the place for cheap drinks, edgy bars and rustic vibes, Chiaia is all class.
+While Centro Storico is the place for cheap drinks and rustic vibes, Chiaia is all class.
+And L’Antiquario might just be the classiest bar in Naples.

 Vomero – Naples’ take on British pubs